Seekatar/OktaPosh/README.md

 This PowerShell module wraps the Okta REST API making it easy to manipulate objects in Okta individually.
 Use this in a CI/CD pipeline to configure multiple Okta environments consistently.
 Most of the functionality is also available on the Okta admin site, but not all.

+OktaPosh has CRUD operations on the most-used Okta objects, like authorization servers, applications, users, etc. A summary of all the functions is [here](summary.md).

 To get the complete list of the module's functions run `Get-Command -Module OktaPosh` (after installing and loading, of course).
-A summary of all the functions is [here](summary.md)

 ## Installing